hyperFounder/C-Programming/Week1/C Introduction/Von-Neumann-Architecture2.md

 ![cores.png](..%2F..%2Fimages%2Fcores.png)
 - A CPU is responsible for controlling the cores
 - A core, or CPU core, is the "brain" of a CPU (central processing unit).
-  - It is an independent processing unit.
+  - It is an independent processing unit (with its own fetch-decode-execute cycle).
   - It receives instructions and performs calculations or operations to satisfy those instructions.
 - A CPU can have multiple cores.